jakewhitton/notes/README.md

 # Notes

+#  IMPORTANT
+- I have updated the genmaster and ugenmaster scripts, so some of this information is outdated.
+I hope to re-write the README.md soon.

 ## Structure of This Repository
 The base of this repository contains miscellaneous files(todo.md, keydates.md, README.md, *etc.*) as well as a directoy named "scripts"  All directories *not* named "scripts" are called **containers**.
 Each container should possess a number of directories referred to as **subcontainers**.
 Each subcontainer should possess a number of directories referred to as **units**.